berlinplan/berlinplan.github.io/readme.md

 > The lowered affinity of migrants towards their original values increases their susceptibility to psychopathological integration.

->  <sub> Psychopathegrated people are as sociopaths have learned their behavior and are created by life experiences and are capable of feeling emotions but usually don’t control them.
+>  <sub> Psychopathegrated population, have learned their behavior and are created by life experiences as sociopaths.
+They are capable of feeling emotions but usually don’t control them.
 Psychopaths, on the other hand, are born and suffer from a genetic effect (50,51) </sub>

 The UK’s Indian, Pakistani, and Asian population surprised London by voting pro-Brexit.